 I sat up and stared at him.
 “What do you mean?
 Brainwashing?”

 I started to shake again, though the room was thoroughly warm now.
-“My memories of the time I spent on that planet . . .
-I was empty, blank, unable to feel anything. . .
+“My memories of the time I spent there . . .
+I was empty, blank, unable to feel anything until Dozen . . .
 I thought it was drugs.
 Are you saying they did something to my mind?”

 Ethan sat up, set down his mug and grasped my trembling hands in his.
 “Whatever it was had no lasting effect, Asia.
 Your mind is whole and strong and fully intact now.”